Social Lab on Gender Equality

 We created three different ways of direct involvement in the lab:

 Members of the co-learning circle "Gender Lab circle" (30-80 people, commitment for the whole process, around 5h/month) are people who would like to learn alongside the explorers and to support the Lab with their knowledge, experience, time, skills or other resources.
-See below for more information on the Gender Lab circle.

 Interested to contribute?

 Nora is passionate about activating the full potential of people and organisations, and was recognised by UNESCO for her work as young leader.
 During her studies in International Affairs at the University of St. Gallen, Nora took on multiple roles in the European Youth Parliament and presided its Swiss node for two years.
-Oswald gained experience with different companies, inter alia supporting the creation of innovative and collaborative work methods, structures and spaces.

 Author, facilitator and social entrepreneur, Nicole Schwab co-founded a number of non-profit organisations active in the environmental and gender fields, including EDGE Certified Foundation, a global label certifying organisations for closing the gender gap in the workplace.
 She spent many years designing and facilitating collaborative processes for groups and organisations, weaving together a focus on unlocking group genius, with approaches that foster deep personal enquiry and wellbeing.
 More recently, she is bringing her combined experiences to Colaboratio Helvetica’s GenderLab.
 Her first novel, The Heart of the Labyrinth – soon to be turned into a feature film – has been acclaimed as a beautiful exploration of deep mind, offering a message of Earth-centered wisdom.
 Nicole blogs on the nature of reality and is on the board of the Schwab Foundation for Social Entrepreneurship, and the Advisory Boards of The WellBeing Project and Treesisters.